 When pruning roses, make each cut about 1/4″ above a healthy bud.
 Anything between the cut and the bud will die back.
 And you don’t want a bunch of ugly dead canes sticking out everywhere.

 To figure out where on each branch to make your cut, find the first bud on the healthy part of a stem.
 Then make your cut right above that.

-If you’re still feeling uncertain, another way to do it is to start close to the top, and keep cutting back until you see green inside the stem.
+If you’re still feeling uncertain when pruning, another way to do it is to start close to the top, and keep cutting back until you see green inside the stem.
 Then you can find the next bud down from there to make your final cut.

 Healthy canes are green around the inside edge, and lighter green or even white in the middle.
 Unhealthy or dead canes are brown or gray in the middle, so keep cutting until that dead stuff is gone.

 Also, try to make each of the cuts at a downward angle to keep water from entering the wound, and causing rot.